fetep/sinatra-browserid/README.md

 end
 ```

 See the rdoc for more details on the helper functions.
+For a functioning
+example app, run <tt>rackup -p $PORT</tt> in the example directory.

 Available sinatra settings: